Sabayon/wiki-next/docs/articles/systemd.md

 ## filesystem mounts

 If btrfs is in use for the root filesystem, there is no need for a fsck on every boot like other filesystems.
-If this is the case,

-you may want to mask the systemd-fsck-root.service
+If this is the case,you may want to mask the systemd-fsck-root.service

 systemd will still fsck any relevant filesystems with the systemd-fsck@.service

 You can also remove API filesystems from /etc/fstab, as systemd will mount them itself.

-It is not uncommon for users to have a /tmp and/or /dev/shm entry carried over from sysvinit, but you may have noticed

-that systemd already takes care of this.
+It is not uncommon for users to have a /tmp and/or /dev/shm entry carried over from sysvinit, but you may have noticed that systemd already takes care of this.
 If you want to give /tmp a size, say: 4Gb., you can edit the file:
 <pre class="clear">nano -w /usr/lib/systemd/system/tmp.mount</pre>
 and add *size#4096M* to section: [Mount] :
 <pre class="clear">